MPG Consulting Presents:

 Description of course:

-The course will focus on developing clinician self-awareness through exploring their countertransference when working with challenging youth and how this affects the therapeutic relationship.
+The first session will focus on developing clinician self-awareness through exploring their countertransference when working with challenging youth and how this affects the therapeutic relationship.
 This session will also focus on helping clinicians expand their knowledge base of the psychosocial issues affecting urban youth and understanding of how mental health disorders manifest themselves in school settings.
 Clinicians will be empowered to begin to assess school culture and alter and influence the culture to support students in more positive ways.

 - Exploring Countertransference: Participants will develop self-awareness through exploring their thoughts, feelings and challenges about working with challenging youth.